Verma-Sushaant/OS-Monitor/README.md

 ## Usage
 - The application launches a GUI displaying real-time graphs and system performance metrics.
-- Alerts pop up if an anomaly is detected.
-- Users can check historical trends for system resource usage.

 ## Future Enhancements
 - Extend monitoring for multiple devices.